kiva-vakharia/kiva-vakharia/README.md

 - A Macros Tracker with a Database of Indian Recipes for My Mom
 - An Application for Small Business Delivery Optimization

-## 🌱 I’m currently learning ...
+## 🌱 I’m Currently Practicing ...
 - Machine Learning Algorithms
-- React
+- The React Framework
 - Surfing!

 ## 🛠️ Tech Stack